(a) Keyword Intent Pty Ltd ACN 138 544 555 (we/us/our) operate the Platform along with providing Services and Templates.

 (a) Where a Proposal is provided:

-(i) we will issue a Tax Invoice to the Financial Controller following your acceptance of the Proposal.
+(i) we will issue a Tax Invoice to the Financial Officer following your acceptance of the Proposal.
 Subsequent Tax Invoices will be issued on the billing anniversary date; and

 (ii) you must pay each Tax Invoice within 14 days of receipt (unless expressly stated otherwise in the invoice itself), without set-off, counterclaim, holding or deduction in the manner detailed on the Tax Invoice.